Crown Analysis · Porosity

 What Is Hair Porosity?

 Hair porosity describes how easily your hair absorbs and retains moisture.
-It's determined by the state of your cuticle — the outermost layer of each strand — and shapes almost every part of your crown care routine.
+It's determined by the state of your cuticle — the outermost layer of each strand — and it shapes almost every part of your crown care routine, which is exactly why a Hair Porosity Test is the smartest first step in any natural hair journey.

 Getting your porosity right means your products actually work.
 It means your moisture lasts.
 It means you stop guessing — and start building a routine that genuinely fits your strands.